subsistence agriculture characteristics. SUBSISTENCE FARMING. Subsistence agriculture involves the use of crude or simple farm tools

 Unimproved varieties of crops are often used

-Mixed system of farming is usually practiced in subsistence agriculture
+A mixed system of farming is usually practised in subsistence agriculture

 characteristics problems of subsistence agriculture

-The problems that are usually associated with subsistence agriculture are listed bellow though not limited to these alone as it concern subsistence agriculture.
+The problems that are usually associated with subsistence agriculture are listed below though not limited to these alone as it concern subsistence agriculture.
 So here are the problems facing subsistence agriculture listed accordingly

-- Family labour supply is unreliable: in the face of rural-urban migration of able bodied men, it most probably leads to non-availability of labours.
+- Family labour supply is unreliable: in the face of rural-urban migration of able-bodied men, it most probably leads to the non-availability of labour.
 Therefore development of the farm is hampered and limited

-Crude tools are mostly used: using crude implements in agricultural production often lead to poor yield compared to the use of tractors, bulldozers, ploughs, harvesters and harrows.
+Crude tools are mostly used: using crude implements in agricultural production often leads to poor yield compared to the use of tractors, bulldozers, ploughs, harvesters and harrows.

 You can scroll down this article to see more helpful links that will aid your study of agricultural science